Fernando-Fernandez/ApexTriggers/README.md

 All helper classes have a static method and a static set of ids to control recursion.

 ## Types of triggers
-There are 6 most basic types of triggers (there may be others but these are the ones most common):
+There are 6 most basic types of triggers (there may be others but these are the ones most common in my experience):

 * Trigger sets fields with values derived from other fields in the same record